jessicaxafranski/learn_about_product/build_pb.md

 - Is it feasible from a development resource perspective?

 If the answers for these questions are yes.  you have a straw man and can share your time 🤩💡📅

+<pre><code> "The purpose of the product roadmap is to align product stakeholders around the development pan that your roadmap represents." <pre><code>

+**Fourth Step**

+You should align the roadmap with the stakeholders, for this happen you should do that:

+- Explain the goal
+- Quickly review your product strategy
+- Review the development capacity of your team
+- Walk through your product roadmap strawman
+- Ask the team what they wish was different
+- Modify the roadmap directly
+- Show the team the tradeoffs
+- Think about future sucess
+- Align the team with decision

+After the meeting everyone should be looking at the revised product roadmap in the spreadsheet and agreeing to support it publicly

+## Common challegenges in a product roadmap

+- Create a short presentation to show the key elements and decisions of the product roadmap
+- what are the top level business objectives
+- Who your target customers
+- How can your product from the competition in the middle of the presentation should be

+- Schedule one-on-one meeting: could be operations, customer service, technical support, finance, legal and so on.
+Explains the decisions made by the team and thinking behind
+- You have to raise them again to the whole group
+- Always present the roadmap as a team effort - “It’s not my roadmap and decide it’s our roadmap and WE decide it.”

+## Common challegenges in a product roadmap